George E. Stratemeyer: World War II

 Stratemeyer went to the China Burma India Theater in mid-1943, appointed Commanding General of the Army Air Forces' India-Burma Sector, deputy Air Commander Southeast Asia, and commander of the Eastern Air Command, South East Asia Command (SEAC).
 Although officially air advisor to General Joseph Stilwell, his status was comparable to that of Stilwell.

 Part of Stratemeyer's command, the Tenth Air Force, had been integrated with the RAF Third Tactical Air Force in India in December 1943 and was operating under Lord Louis Mountbatten, Supreme Allied Commander of SEAC.
 Another part of it, the Fourteenth Air Force in China, was under the jurisdiction of Generalissimo Chiang Kai-shek as commander of the China Theater.
 And although the India-China Wing, Air Transport Command received its allocations of tonnage requirements for the Hump airlift from Stratemeyer as Stilwell's deputy, control of ICWATC resided with Headquarters ATC, in Washington.
 One of Stratemeyer's favorite cartoons showed him sitting at his desk surrounded by pictures of his eight bosses (Stilwell, Mountbatten, General George C. Marshall, Chiang, Arnold, Royal Air Force Air Marshal Sir Richard Peirse, Major General Daniel I. Sultan, and FDR), all of whom could give him orders in one or another of his capacities.

-Stratemeyer was promoted to lieutenant general in May 1945 and from April 1944 until March 1946 was commander of the Army Air Forces in the China Theater with headquarters at Chungking.
+Stratemeyer was promoted to lieutenant general in May 1945 and from April 1944 until March 1946 was commander of the Army Air Forces in the China Theater with headquarters at Chongqing.
 Stratemeyer was a major figure in the retaliatory maneuvering after Stilwell's recall to force General Claire Chennault out as commander of the 14th Air Force, headquartered in Kunming.

 After the war, Stratemeyer commanded the Air Defense Command at Mitchel Field, New York, and the Continental Air Command, which was organized there in November 1948.
 At both positions, Stratemeyer tried to improve America's warning system.

 Korean War

 Stratemeyer went to Tokyo in April 1949 as commanding general of Far East Air Forces, which he led through the first year of the Korean War.
 His units responded rapidly to the North Koreans' invasion of the South and provided South Korea and General Douglas MacArthur with the vital air arm.
 General Stratemeyer had a serious heart attack in Tokyo in May 1951 and was confined to the Air Force hospital at nearby Tachikawa Air Base.

 Stratemeyer retired on 31 January 1952.
 He died in Winter Park, Florida on 9 August 1969.

+In the mid-1950s, Stratemeyer endorsed John O. Beaty's Iron Curtain Over America, in which Beaty characterized American Jews as "obsessed with its own objectives, which are not those of Western civilization," and blamed Jews for communism and World War II.
+He confirmed his endorsement after the Anti-Defamation League reported that a flyer had been distributed by the Christian Nationalist Crusade, using the general's name and photograph as having endorsed the book.